yiisoft/yii-dev-tool/docker/README.md

 That's all.
 You just need to wait for completion!

-After completion you are inside
+After completion you are running a `bash` inside the docker container environment.

 ### Manual for Windows users

 TBD